 - 1 Tablespoon olive oil

 - ½ teaspoon cumin

 - 1 Tablespoon fresh lemon juice

 - Preheat oven to 425.
-Line baking pan with unbleached parchment paper.
+Line rimmed baking tray with unbleached parchment paper.

 - Mix spices in small dish.

-- Roast for 20-25 minutes, depending on thickness of carrots, until tender when pierced with a fork.
+- Roast for 25-30 minutes, depending on thickness of carrots.
+Carrots are done when shriveled, caramelized around the edges, and tender when pierced with a fork.

-- While carrots are roasting, make sauce by combining all ingredients with whisk, adding more water 1 teaspoon at a time until sauce is desired thickness.
+- While carrots are roasting, make sauce by combining all ingredients with whisk, adding more water 1 teaspoon at a time until desired thickness.